ezik117/SimpleWebServer/README-EN.md

 The base class to run the web server.
 Listens to all incoming connections on 8080 port by default ("http://localhost:8080" prefix).

+.... translation is in progress, please be patient! ....